TiVoMaker/looper/README.md

 If the initial value is a Promise, it will wait for the Promise to resolve before starting the loop.

+You may return a Promise from the checker, in which case it will wait for the Promise to resolve, and will continue if it resolves with a truthy value, passing the the last worker result to the next invocation.

 To wait a specific amount of time: